How Long for CBD to Kick In?

 How Does CBD Interact with Your Body?

-First things first: You need to understand how CBD interacts with your body’s endocannabinoid system (ECS).
+To understand CBD’s onset time, it’s important to know how CBD interacts with your body’s endocannabinoid system (ECS).
 ECS is a network of receptors that helps regulate mood, pain, inflammation, and other essential functions of your body.
 That’s why CBD is being researched for potential therapeutic benefits for so many different conditions, from sleep issues to back pain.

 Once you take CBD, it will interact with receptors CB1 and CB2, which are located in your nervous and immune systems.

-That’s when you will start to feel its effects.
+You’ll start to feel its effects at this point.
 Now, remember that CBD is not psychoactive, so you won’t have any ‘high’ effects.
-It’s important you set your expectations straight and know what to check for after taking CBD.
+It’s helpful to understand what effects to look for after taking CBD so you can better evaluate your experience.

 CBD Effects: What to Expect